-You still need to get the resident visa issued which can sometimes take up to 4 to 6 weeks depending on what other requirements you need to meet.
+You still need to get the resident visa issued, which can take time depending on what other requirements you need to meet.

-If you are an investor, you may also, first of all, need to give proof of having transferred nominated funds through the banking system.
-If so; you have 12 months to complete that step (plus the time necessary to present your passport as above).
+If you are an investor, you will normally need to give proof of having transferred nominated funds through the banking system.
+If so, you have 12 months to complete that step.

 Please do NOT delay in completing these final steps after Approval in Principle.